-Approximately 50% of a tree's weight is comprised of carbon that originated from atmospheric carbon dioxide.
-What happens to this carbon when a tree burns, dies from drought or insect infestation, or is cut down to make way for agriculture?
-In this lab, you will explore answers to these important questions:
+Approximately 50% of a tree's weight can be traced back to carbon that originated from atmospheric carbon dioxide.
+What happens to this carbon when forests are cut down to make way for agriculture and cattle farming, or simply to feed a family.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.

 - Stop and Think questions are intended to help your teacher assess your understanding of the key concepts and skills you should be learning from the lab activities and readings.

 - Discuss questions are intended to get you talking with your neighbor.
 These questions require you to pull some concepts together or apply your knowledge in a new situation.